Translate

 Altars and Chapels in the Papal Basilica of Saint Peter

 The Papal Basilica of Saint Peter in the State of the Vatican City includes many chapels and altars.
 Many of the chapels and altars contain the bodies, remains, or relics of deceased popes.
-The Chapel of Saint Sebastian is named after … Continue reading
+The Chapel of Saint Sebastian is named … Continue reading

 Statues of Popes and Saints in the Papal Basilica of Saint Peter